Stanek Windows Cost And Price Quotes

 Stanek Vinyl Windows

-Stanek produces a pretty good vinyl window, although they are rarely in the conversation in terms of best vinyl windows on the market.
-The company uses a block & tackle for the balance system, which is a good feature.
+Stanek produces a good vinyl window, although they are rarely in the conversation in terms of best vinyl windows on the market.
+The company uses a block and tackle for the balance system, which is a good feature.
 The downside would be the pocket sill, which contractors point to as a poor design feature because water and debris drain through the frame and can get clogged and cause potential long term problems.
 Overall, though, their vinyl replacement option is a nice solid mid range window.
-The company offers a pretty industry standard warranty, however it does not have a glass breakage provision and is non transferrable.
+The company offers a pretty industry standard warranty, however it does not include a glass breakage provision and is non transferrable.

 » Compare to Amerimax Window Pricing

-— Price Range: $375 to $450 fully installed —
+— Stanek Windows Cost: $650 to $850 fully installed —

 Stanek Woodgrain Window